kiteCTRL/kiteTRAK/README.md

 <img width="740" height="577" alt="PXL_20260826_021211120 (1)" src="https://github.com/user-attachments/assets/39bf7ff3-ea57-412d-9c40-f4a6783d08d8" />

-4. With the 2x remaining wires, cut their length down to ~1.5" and strip the non pin-side to expose the wires.
+4. With the 2x remaining wires, cut their length down to ~1.5" and strip the non-pin end to expose the wires.
 Solder one wire to the '+' side of the rumble pin and the other to the square ground pin of the PhobVision pins, located above the rumble pins.
 Insert the pins into the XA JST male header, routing the ground connection to the left side and the positive connection to the right side of the header in the above orientation:

 <img width="739" height="515" alt="PXL_20260826_022255254 (1)" src="https://github.com/user-attachments/assets/cf27a972-e5d4-4ab4-912d-e61ccec499a4" />

-5. Fit the 4x pin XA JST header through the opening of the rumble motor bracket and move the 2x pin XA JST header out of the way.
+5. Fit the 4-pin XA JST header through the opening of the rumble motor bracket and move the 2-pin XA JST header out of the way.
 Insert the trigger boards into place, and press the rumble motor bracket down as above:

 <img width="740" height="617" alt="PXL_20260826_022522808 (1)" src="https://github.com/user-attachments/assets/36a72e92-9845-41d6-a770-6504cf614dc9" />